-- Professional fees including salaries and wages, consultants, project managers and event coordinators; - Ongoing operational expenses; - Retrospective funding or items already ordered; - Deficit funding for organisations that are experiencing a shortfall in cash or revenue or anticipated revenue; - State or Commonwealth Government Departments or Agencies, or profit-based business enterprises; - Events that are not open for attendance by the general public; - Prizes/Awards; - Team uniforms; - Personal travel; - Activities that exclude or offend minority groups within the Shire of Dardanup; - Activities that already receive Shire of Dardanup funding the same financial year; - Applications that conflict with the Shire of Dardanup Strategic Community Plan. - If a satisfactory acquittal has not been submitted for previously funded applicants no further grants will be made available to the applicant.
+- Ongoing operational costs including salaries and wages; - Ongoing operational expenses; - Retrospective funding or items already ordered; - Deficit funding for organisations that are experiencing a shortfall in cash or revenue or anticipated revenue; - State or Commonwealth Government Departments or Agencies, or profit-based business enterprises; - Events that are not open for attendance by the general public; - Team uniforms; - Personal travel; - Activities that exclude or offend minority groups within the Shire of Dardanup; - Activities that already receive Shire of Dardanup funding the same financial year; - Applications that conflict with the Shire of Dardanup Strategic Community Plan. - Organisations who have outstanding, overdue grant acquittals or any unspent funds owing to the Shire will not be considered for new grant applications until such time as outstanding funds and reports are resolved.

+If a satisfactory acquittal has not been submitted for previously funded applicants no further grants will be made available to the applicant.